Martin-Hxyz/TConomy/README.md

 Cbor files are smaller but not human readable

 Accepted value for `transaction-history` is any positive integer
-This value controls how many transactions are stored
+This value controls how many transactions are stored per player

 <hr/>